nih-cfde/use-case-library-build/library/USERSTORY-52.md

 ---
-input: selected cohorts and their consent information
+input: Selected cohorts and their consent information
-output: cases and controls with coronary artery diseases
+output: Cases and controls with coronary artery diseases
-task: filter by data use restrictions
+task: Filter by data use restrictions
 tags:
 - CAD
 - consent information